zenarcha/extraction-OS-capability/README.md

 Follow this workflow for every extraction task.

-1. Define the Extraction Task
+1. Understand the Problem

-Every extraction project begins with an Extraction Task Specification.

-If one has not been provided, work with the user to create it before designing the extraction contract or writing any implementation.
+Before designing a solution, understand what the user is trying to accomplish.

+Do not assume the extraction task, schema or implementation approach.

+If the requirements are unclear, ask clarifying questions.

+Understand:

+What is the user trying to build?
+What business problem are they trying to solve?
+What outcome are they trying to achieve?
+What documents or data will be processed?
+How will the extracted information be used?
+Who or what will consume the extracted data?
+Are there any known technical or business constraints?

-The user does not need to provide prompts, schemas or implementation details.
+The user does not need to provide:

+Prompts
+Schemas
+Validation rules
+Implementation details

-Your responsibility is to translate the user's requirements into an Extraction Task Specification.
+Your responsibility is to translate the user's requirements into an engineering specification.

+Do not infer project-specific details from:

+Previous examples
+Repository history
+Earlier conversations
+Existing modules

+If required information is missing, ask the user before continuing.

-Extraction Task Specification
+2. Create an Extraction Task Specification

+Once the requirements are understood, create an Extraction Task Specification.

 The specification should define:

 Capability
-What is being built?
+What capability is being built?
-Is this a task-specific extractor or a reusable extraction framework?
+Is it a task-specific extractor or a reusable extraction framework?
 Input
-What type of document or documents will be processed?
+What document type or document types will be processed?
 Business Goal
-What business problem is the extraction solving?
+What business problem does the extraction solve?
 Downstream Workflow
-How will the extracted data be used?
+How will the extracted information be used?
-Who or what consumes the extracted data?
+Who or what consumes it?
+Constraints

+Document any known constraints, such as:

+Provider requirements
+Performance requirements
+Deployment constraints
+Regulatory requirements
 Project Decisions

-Identify any project-level decisions that affect the implementation, such as:
+Identify implementation decisions that still require clarification, for example:

 Target LLM provider
 Implementation scope (prototype, MVP or production-ready) Testing strategy
 Evaluation strategy
-Deployment constraints
-Performance or latency requirements

-If required information is missing, ask the user before proceeding.

-Do not assume project-specific architecture, downstream integrations, future roadmap or implementation details.

-Only continue once the Extraction Task Specification has been confirmed.
+Present the Extraction Task Specification to the user for review.

+Do not continue until it has been approved.

-2. Design the Extraction Contract
+3. Design the Extraction Contract

 Using the approved Extraction Task Specification:

-Recommend the fields to extract.
+Recommend the information to extract.
 Explain why each field is required.
 Identify required and optional fields.
+Define enums where appropriate.
-Define enums and nested models where appropriate.
+Define nested models where appropriate.
 Define validation rules.
 Define the extraction scope.
 Provide an example structured output.

-The extraction contract is a proposal.
+The Extraction Contract is a proposal.

 Present it to the user for review.